Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Introduction

-To circumvent the problems and exploit the benefits of the TI line junction, we fabricate unconventional devices in which a rectangular nanowire, etch-fabricated from a bulk-insulating TI flake \cite{Feng2024}, is side-contacted by a superconductor on both left and right sides, creating a lateral sandwich SNS junction with a TI nanowire (TINW) as the N part (see Fig. 1b).
+To exploit the benefits of the TI line junction in an alternative structure, we fabricate unconventional devices in which a rectangular nanowire, etch-fabricated from a bulk-insulating TI flake \cite{Feng2024}, is side-contacted by a superconductor on both left and right sides, creating a lateral sandwich SNS junction with a TI nanowire (TINW) as the N part (see Fig. 1b).
 In such a sandwich junction, if the TINW is bulk-insulating, the supercurrent flows only through the top and bottom surfaces (and a very small portion through the ends of the TINW) via the ABSs formed there.
-The whole surface of this TINW is gapped, with the proximity-induced SC gap in the side surfaces and the mini-gap of the ABSs elsewhere \cite{Fu2008}.
 Since the axial magnetic field applied parallel to the TINW creates a magnetic flux $\Phi$ which controls the phase difference $\varphi$ at the top and bottom JJs, this structure can be viewed as a nanometer-scale columnar SQUID (superconducting quantum interference device) where the loop area corresponds to the TINW cross-section.
 A similar nano-SQUID was previously realized with a double-layer graphene heterostructure \cite{Indolese2020}.
 Our device has a bottom gate, which allows us to control the chemical potential in the TINW as well as to introduce asymmetry between the top and bottom junctions.
 A similar lateral sandwich junction was previously realized with a TI by using a diffusion process \cite{Bai2022}, but the device was not gate-tunable and it was not clear if the supercurrent flows only through the surface or also through the bulk.